A Guide To USDA Guaranteed Vs. Direct Loans

-USDA direct loans are designed to help low-income borrowers in rural places attain homeownership.
+USDA direct loans, like guaranteed loans, are designed to help low-income borrowers in rural places secure homeownership.
 These loans are less widely available, but it’s possible to obtain a USDA direct loan through the USDA.

-Although the actual lender will vary, the primary benefits of a USDA loan are available through both options.
-As the borrower, you can obtain a home with no down payment and reduced mortgage insurance.
+Although the actual lender will vary, the primary benefits of a USDA loan are available through both the guaranteed and direct option.
+As the borrower, you can get into a home with no down payment and no mortgage insurance.